SilentComics/Strip/README.md

 # Silent Comics WordPress Theme

-This is SilentComics — a simple Wordpress theme, designed for the upcoming [SILENT COMICS site](http://silent-comics.com).
+*SilentComics* is a simple Wordpress theme, designed for the upcoming [SILENT COMICS site](http://silent-comics.com).
 The theme, still in development, is released under the GNU General Public License.

 # Theme Wiki
 [Theme pre-release wiki](https://github.com/SilentComics/Silent-Comics-Wordpress-Theme/wiki/SilentComic-WordPress-Theme-wiki)

 ## Code review needed
 Coding is the *learning by doing* side of the project for me.
-This still needs work.
+I'm by no means a WordPress developer and there are countless improvements yet to be made.

 Do you know how this theme can be improved?
 Please send your findings and suggestions over to hoa // @ // silent-comics.com

 ## How you can help
-Aside from doing a theme review, there are ways you can [support this project ♥](http://silentcomics.com/subscribe/). *Thank you!*
+Aside from doing a theme review, and if you like comics, there are ways you can [support this project ♥](http://silentcomics.com/subscribe/). *Thank you!*